cheqd/node-docs/docs/setup-and-configure/interactive/interactive-installer.md

 - `Specify minimum gas price for transactions [default: 25ncheq]:`.
 Gas-price parameter.

+After successfull installation cheqd-noded is ready to be started and it's time to [post-install steps](#postinstall-steps)

 ### Upgrade case

 For running an `Upgrade scenario` it's required to setup current home directory for `cheqd` user as an answer on question `Set path for cheqd user's home directory [default: /home/cheqd]:`.
 Cause only if this directory exists upgrade scenario will be used.